Eaborg/Scoundrel/README.md

 # Intro
 This is my first proper project - creating an implementation of the "Scoundrel" card game using the Monogame framework in C#, with some additional QOL features.
-As it's my first project, it's architechture, readability and implementation are likely questionable.
-If you have any suggestions to fix it or any of the code, please don't hesitate to let me know.
+While I tried my best to code smartly, as it's my first project it's architechture, readability and implementation are likely slightly questionable.
+If you have any suggestions to fix or improve any of these, please don't hesitate to let me know.
 This github repository was made a ways into the development.
 Thus, the initial commit is a bit beefy, and this repo doesn't have all of the development history.

 For more info on Scoundrel, visit http://stfj.net/art/2011/Scoundrel.pdf